webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

         * If it's Success, it's Success.
         * If you look at the picture above, there is com.domain.app_0.0.1.ipk.
-        * This ipk file is the app you install on Raspberry Pie's webOS.
+        * This ipk file is the app you install on Raspberry Pi's webOS.

   5. Installation
         * In the code below, 'Raspberry' is the Devide name set by ssh set above.